WELCOME TO

 clump.
 As such, it makes a perfect addition for the front of the bed or

 border.
-Foliage is a strong, bluish-green which holds well throughout the
+Foliage is a strong, bluish-green which

-season.
-Both pod and pollen fertile, 'Early Edition' is giving some very
+holds well throughout the season.
+Both pod and pollen fertile, 'Early

-fine offspring in both cream-to-pink and eyed varieties.
+Edition' is giving some very fine offspring in both cream-to-pink and eyed

 Price: $8.00 (double fan)